 She Was Instrumental In Instituting A Major Anti-Piracy Law In Britain

 When Frances Hodgson Burnett’s Children’s book ‘The little lord Fauntleroy‘ was illegally adapted for a stage play by the playwright E. B. Seebohm, Frances did not just settle for outcompeting him with a play of her own.
 She also fought him in court.

 She enlisted the services of the London law firm Kaye and Guedella and sued Seebohm over the rights to the theatrical adaptation.
 She was victorious in the suit as the court declared that Seebohm had illegally copied parts of the book in his play.
 The court also granted an injunction against the Seebohm production.
 Her case marked the end of the era of British authors being prey to copycat writers who freely adapted and profited off the dramatization of popular books.
 For her efforts, Frances was thanked by The Society of British Authors.
 They showed appreciation by presenting her with a diamond bracelet and ring and staging a gala banquet in her honor.

 She Endured A Scandalous Marriage With A Young Actor

-Her marriage to Townsend however caused a scandal given that Townsend was 10 years younger.
+Her marriage to Townsend, however, caused a scandal, given that Townsend was 10 years younger.
 Townsend was suspected of marrying the now 50-year-old stout, rouged, and unhealthy Frances because he wanted her to help push his acting career and support him financially.
-Within a few months, however, it became clear that Frances Hodgson Burnett was unhappy in the marriage with Townsend who she described in a letter to her sister as hysterical and scarcely sane.
-Not being able to endure staying with Townsend, Frances opted for renting an apartment in London for the summer of 1900-1901.
+Within a few months, however, it became clear that Frances Hodgson Burnett was unhappy in the marriage with Townsend, who she described in a letter to her sister as hysterical and scarcely sane.
+Not being able to endure staying with Townsend, Frances opted to rent an apartment in London for the summer of 1900-1901.
 Eventually, she divorced Townsend in 1902 after recovering from a physical collapse.